Skip to content

 • When prototyping, use import narwhals as nw, so you can iterate quickly.

-• Once you're happy with what you've got and what to release something production-ready and stable, when switch out your import narwhals as nw usage for import narwhals.stable.v1 as nw.
+• Once you're happy with what you've got and want to release something production-ready and stable, then switch out your import narwhals as nw usage for import narwhals.stable.v1 as nw.

 Exceptions